 Sanofi and Regeneron’s Dupixent has already proven its value in treating atopic dermatitis and asthma.
 But could it also prove useful in age-related macular degeneration (AMD), a common cause of blindness in people over age 65?

-A new eLife study by a group of scientists at Tottori University in Japan suggest that just may be the case.
+study by a group of scientists at Tottori University in Japan suggest that just may be the case.
 The researchers argue that the immune molecule interleukin-4 (IL-4) and its receptor—which Dupixent inhibits—could be promising targets for treating AMD.

 In AMD, inflammation in the eye leads to excessive growth of blood vessels in the retina, a process that can cause vision loss.
 The Tottori team put forward the Dupixent hypothesis after finding that elevated IL-4 levels abnormally activate bone marrow cells.
 That promotes the development of the blood vessels that are the culprit in AMD.